AndrewAsquith/andrewasquith-ca/README.md

 ## Setup

-Run npm install to install 11ty, gulp and dependencies
+Clone the repository and run npm install to install 11ty, gulp and dependencies
 > npm install